“I used my trust fund to pay for driving lessons. Now I’ve passed my test, it’s easy to get to work and it’s given me freedom. It’s changed my life! ”

 If you were born in the UK between 1st September 2002 and 2nd January 2011 you are likely to have a Child Trust Fund.

-You can take control of your CTF from your 16th birthday as long as you have received your national insurance number, and then you can access the money in the account at 18.
+You can take control of your fund from the age of 16 with your national insurance number, and you’ll be able to access the money once you turn 18.

 Don’t forget to click YTF in the ‘how did you hear about us’ section!